 The real clincher at Chan Chich is the setting.
-Not just deep in the jungle (it is), Chan Chich was literally built amongst unexcavated Mayan ruins.
-Believed to have been inhabited as far back as 770 BC, the complex includes two large plazas, numerous courtyards and other structures including a ballcourt.
+Deep in the jungle, Chan Chich was built among unexcavated Mayan ruins.
+Believed to have been inhabited as far back as 770 BC, the complex includes two large plazas, numerous courtyards and other structures including a ball court.

 Chan Chich Lodge occupies what was one of the plazas and the mounds of the other structures and sites dot the surrounding acres–many linked via well-maintained jungle trails so you can explore them whenever you feel like unleashing your inner Indy.